-8. For hydraulic center-link without self-alignment, relocate pin (A) in frame linkage as required to raise the center-link (B) until the hook is above the attachment pin on the header.
+10. If the hydraulic center-link self-alignment kit is not installed, relocate pin (A) in frame linkage as required to raise the center-link (B) until the hook is above the attachment pin on the header.

 If the center-link is too low, it may contact the header as the windrower approaches the header for hookup.